 - This is important if there are other children in the home.
 Be open and honest with them about their sibling’s mood disorder.
 Clearly explain why they’re brother or sister acts out and why the punishment is delayed or different than theirs.
 Without communication, the family unit often falls apart.

 It is possible to have a “happy” family, even if a child has been diagnosed with bipolar disorder.

 It won’t happen overnight and will take a lot of work on every family member’s part, but it is possible.
 Do Not be afraid or ashamed to ask for outside help.
-Therapy, counseling, these can be lifelines for parents and other children in the home.
+Individual therapy and family counseling can be lifelines for parents and other children in the home.